 Chili Cook-Off Idea!

-Oh!
-And listen to this, at the chili cook-off a couple of people brought muffin tins and then placed a sample scoop of each kind in the well so they could try them all and vote without going back or over-eating.
+Listen to this, at the chili cook-off we went to a couple of people brought muffin tins and then placed a sample scoop of each kind in the well so they could try them all and vote without going back or over-eating.
 GENIUS.
 That’s seriously the smartest thing ever.

 Ingredients for Instant Pot Chili